 Introduction

+Recognition and prevention of spam calls and messages.

 Awareness program & Photographs of Survey

 Observation

 Suggestions

 Conclusion

 INTRODUCTION

 Now a days so many people are get cheated by spam calls and messages.
 The spammers plays tricks on people by offering gifts or high amount of money so that the people may ready to do anything for them what they ask for.
 There is also another problem that is so many people are getting some messages and calls by the name of some banks and they are asking to share some Otps or bank details with them.
 In this way so many uneducated and even some educated people also sharing their details and they get cheated and losing their money.